mastodon/blog/content/posts/2018-06-25_Why-we-must-oppose-the-new-EU-copyright-directive/index.md

 - copyright
 ---

-A committee of members of the European Parliament [have voted to approve Article 11 and Article 13](https://www.bbc.com/news/technology-44546620), which pose a risk to the decentralization of the web and freedom of creative expression.
+A committee of members of the European Parliament [have voted to approve Article 11 and Article 13](https://www.bbc.com/news/technology-44546620), which pose a risk to the decentralization of the web and freedom of creative expression.<!--more-->

 Article 11 is commonly known as the Link Tax, wherein linking to public pages may become illegal if the link displays a content preview using OpenGraph tags included by the page authors; Article 13 mandates that all user submissions must go through a content filter to detect copyright violations.